 4. Less is More!

 Yes, your piece is gorgeous with all those bells and whistles.
-I’m an artist too and can totally appreciate the amount of time and effort that goes into beautiful artsy pieces, but the fact its, they just don’t sell as fast as the more simple pieces.
+I’m an artist too and can totally appreciate the amount of time and effort that goes into beautiful artsy pieces, but the fact its, they just don’t sell as fast as the more simple pieces using a diy paint.
 Artsy pieces need to be priced higher in order to recoup your time cost which makes it even more difficult to sell.

 Don’t stop painting with loads of creativity… go bananas and paint until your heart is content… It feeds the soul.
-Just know that you will make more money flipping simple pieces fast, than flipping artsy pieces slow.
+Just know that you will make more money flipping simple pieces with neutral wood paint colors faster than you will flipping artsy pieces.

 5. Choose your colors wisely

-If I could give any word of advice to the furniture flippers out there, it’s to choose your furniture and colours wisely.
+If I could give any word of advice to the furniture flippers out there, it’s to choose your furniture and colors wisely.

 Paint the table and chairs in black, and the wine rack in red.